espressif/arduino-esp32/docs/en/contributing.rst

 The ``ci.json`` file is used to specify how the test suite and sketches will handled by the CI system.
 It can contain the following fields:

+* ``requires``: A list of configurations in ``sdkconfig`` that are required to run the test suite.
+The test suite will only run on the targets that have the required configurations.
+By default, no configurations are required.
-* ``targets``: A dictionary that specifies the supported targets.
-The key is the target name and the value is a boolean that specifies if the target is supported.
-By default, all targets are assumed to be supported.
+* ``targets``: A dictionary that specifies the targets for which the tests will be run.
+The key is the target name and the value is a boolean that specifies if the test should be run for that target.
+By default, all targets are enabled as long as they have the required configurations specified in the ``requires`` field.
 This field is also valid for examples.
 * ``platforms``: A dictionary that specifies the supported platforms.
 The key is the platform name and the value is a boolean that specifies if the platform is supported.
 By default, all platforms are assumed to be supported.
 * ``extra_tags``: A list of extra tags that the runner will require when running the test suite in hardware.
 By default, no extra tags are required.